thelia/thelia.github.io/documentation/plugins/loops.md

 *   "optional" => this arg is optional and default value is null
 *   a value (eg: "foo", 3) => the default value for this arg

- If you don't define your args here, you can't use their in you loop.
+ If you don't define your args here, you can't use their in your loop.
 All args are accessible like classe properties, so in your class, in the exec method you can access to you args through $this (eg : $this->param1 if param1 is an arg).